Skip to content

 Timelapse video tří sklenic s kvasem, ve kterých během pár hodin vyroste čepice až ke kraji – ukázka života kvasu v přímém přenosu.
 V hlavní roli síla přírody a trocha mouky od Mari Peče.

-This is how beautifully dough rises when you know how.
+This is how beautifully dough rises when you know how to do it.

 Back to top